bio

 After finishing my studies of computer science in 2020, I stayed at the university to become a doctoral researcher.
 I choose against going directly to industry for a variety of reasons, including my interest in research and teaching.
 Since then, I created significantly less videos, as my focus shifted away from YouTube.
 However, I still developed new content and formats, e.g., streaming regularly live while coding, or science communication using Minecraft.

-As doctoral researcher, my research interests include software architecture, confidentiality, data flow analysis, and uncertainty.
-The central research question of my dissertation is how to consider the effect of uncertainty in design time confidentiality analysis.
-At the university, I already had many great opportunities for cooperations and possibilities to travel to seminars and conferences all over the world (literally, from Canada to Australia).
-I was involved in the FluidTrust research project on fluid access control in Industry 4.0 and I currently work in the KASTEL Mobility Lab.
+As doctoral researcher, my research interests included software architecture, confidentiality, data flow analysis, and uncertainty.
+The central research question of my dissertation was how to consider the effect of uncertainty in data flow-based confidentiality analysis.
+At the university, I had many great opportunities for cooperations and possibilities to travel to seminars and conferences all over the world (literally, from Canada to Australia).
 I published at many high ranked venues, including the International Conference on Software Engineering (ICSE), the International Conference on Software Architecture (ICSA), and the International Conference on Software Engineering for Adaptive and Self-Managing Systems (SEAMS).